netbeast/docs/README.md

 Or you can join the community!
 Visit http://bit.ly/1FfOLZS

+> Warning: This repo will pass to be called "router" in mid October 2015.

 ## Download the xway os
 #### <a href="http://bit.ly/1dSz4NS">Raspberry Pi B, B+ Distro</a>
 #### <a href="http://bit.ly/1H3Sucm">Raspberry Pi 2 Distro</a>